sriramrokkam/k8s-training/kubernetes/exercise_04_services.md

 You will probably get an error message concerning missing labels.
 Solve this by adding a custom label to your pod and try again to expose it.

 Once you are able to access the nginx via the `LoadBalancer`, take a look at the pod and the service.
 Determine the label as well as the corresponding selectors.
-Now remove the label from the pod: `kubectl label pod <your-pod> --overwrite <your-label-key>-` and try again to access the nginx via the `LoadBalancer`.
+Now remove the label from the pod.
+Please note, the trailing "-" is acutally required: `kubectl label pod <your-pod> <your-label-key>-` and try again to access the nginx via the `LoadBalancer`.
 Most likely this won't work anymore.

 Finally, clean up and remove the pod as well as the service you created in step 4.